vlameiras/ai-ml-resources/README.md

 - [ML YouTube Courses](https://github.com/dair-ai/ML-YouTube-Courses) - An index of some of the best and most recent machine learning courses available on YouTube.
 - [ML Papers Explained](https://github.com/dair-ai/ML-Papers-Explained) - Explanations of key concepts in machine learning.
 - [LLM Course](https://github.com/mlabonne/llm-course) - A course to get into Large Language Models (LLMs) with roadmaps and Colab notebooks.
+- [Open LLMs](https://github.com/eugeneyan/open-llms) - A list of open LLMs available for commercial use with their context lengths and licenses.
+- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - A collection of prompt examples to be used with ChatGPT and other LLMs.
 - [Hugging Face Course](https://github.com/huggingface/course) - Learn how to apply Transformers to various tasks in natural language processing and beyond.
 - [Andrew Ng’s Machine Learning](https://www.coursera.org/learn/machine-learning) - A foundational course on machine learning.
 - [Machine Learning Roadmap](https://github.com/mrdbourke/machine-learning-roadmap) - A roadmap connecting important concepts in machine learning.